 Web Principles of Use

-- Nothing in these guidelines is intended to conflict with the Washington University Computer Use Policy, the Washington University Policy on Sexual Harassment, and all other appropriate policies, laws, and regulations.
+Nothing in these guidelines is intended to conflict with the Washington University Computer Use Policy, the Washington University Policy on Sexual Harassment, and all other appropriate policies.

-- These policies apply to faculty, staff, and students equally, unless otherwise noted.
+These policies apply to faculty, staff, and students equally.

-- The account name is a combination of the last name and as many letters of the first name to ensure a unique account.
-All student accounts will include at least one letter from the first name.
+Email addresses will be the same as the account name which is a combination of the last name and as many letters of the first name to ensure a unique account.
 Custom or vanity addresses or aliases are not available.
-Faculty or staff may request additional accounts as necessary for School business.

 Schedule for Account Deletions